17 Types of Pet Turtles: Best Turtles to Have as Pets

 Some Tips on Taking Care of Turtles

-• Get The Right Size Tank: Your turtles must live in the right size tank.
-You can keep juvenile turtles in a small tank for the first couple of years.
 But you must transfer them to a bigger tank to help them grow to their full size.
-Keeping them in a small tank hampers their natural growth, which is harmful to their health.
+Keeping them in a small tank hampers their natural growth and health.

-• Provide Water and Land Space: Turtles are aquatic or semiaquatic reptiles.
-They need ample water space to swim around.
-Besides, semi-aquatic turtles need land space to take a rest from swimming.
-Hence, the turtle tank should be large enough to have both water and land space for the turtles.
+Turtles are aquatic or semiaquatic reptiles.
+They need ample water space to swim.
+Besides, semi-aquatic turtles need land space to rest.
+The turtle tank should be large enough to have both water and land space.

 Final Words